rezual/nge_2_re/CONTRIBUTING.md

 9. When you're all done, press "Select" on your PSP, change the "USB Device" back to "Memory Stick", and press Select to Accept and close the menu

 ### 3. Setting up Python
-The tooling for this project is currently written in Python 2.7 and as such you'll need it installed.
-If you're on MacOS X, a suitable Python version should already be installed.
+The tooling for this project is currently written in Python 3 and as such you'll need it installed.

 1. Download the proper Python package for your machine.
-	If you're on a 64-bit Windows machine, download Windows x86-64 MSI installer If you're on a 32-bit Windows machine, or you're not sure, download Windows x86 MSI installer At time of writing, Python 2.7.15 was the latest version of the Python 2.7 branch: https://www.python.org/downloads/release/python-2715/
+	If you're on a 64-bit Windows machine, download Windows x86-64 MSI installer If you're on a 32-bit Windows machine, or you're not sure, download Windows x86 MSI installer At time of writing, Python 3.8.4 was the latest version of the Python 3.8 branch: https://www.python.org/downloads/release/python-384/
 2. Run the Python package installer

 ### 4. Setting up the nge_2_re tooling